 Street naming and numbering

-If you are undertaking a development or converting a property we recommend you contact us as soon as planning permission and building regulations have been granted so that we can provide you with advice on completing the application process.
+If you’re undertaking a development or converting a property we advise you contact us as soon as planning permission and building regulations have been granted so that we can provide you with advice on completing the application process.

 Please note: streets involving royal connotations must be approved by both the council and Cabinet Office, if you intend on naming a street with the use of the word ‘royal’ or any royal connotations it is advised to submit your application as early as possible to avoid any potential delays.

-Please include a description of the works, and provide the following information:
+Your application must have a description of the works and the following information:

 Please note: A street naming and numbering application can only be made valid if planning permission has been granted.
 Applications where planning permission has not been granted will be placed on hold until permission is granted.

-When building or converting a property into flats the addressing convention for ‘flat numbers’ will be used not letter suffixes, for example:
+When building or converting a property into flats the addressing for ‘flat numbers’ will be used (notletters) for example:

 - Flat 1, 15 Victoria Street